-- Employees who wish to engage in other employment must notify the Department Director and obtain written permission from the Board of Commissioners/County Administrator prior to starting other employment.
+- 1) Employees who wish to engage in other employment must notify the Department Director and obtain written permission County Administrator prior to starting other employment.
 The Outside Employment Form (see Appendix A) must be completed and given to the Department Director. - 2) New employees who are indebted to a second employer prior to his/her Portage County employment must notify Human Resources and complete the Outside Employment Form within the first week of employment with Portage County.
 Human Resources will then forward the form to the Department Director. - 3) Once the Department Director reviews the information, he/she will forward the form to the Internal Services Director to verify if a conflict of interest exists.
-The Outside Employment Form will then be forwarded to the Board of Commissioners/County Administrator for review.
-Upon review of all necessary parties, the form will be returned to the Department Director.
+The Outside Employment Form will then be forwarded to the County Administrator for review.
+Upon review of all necessary parties, the form will be returned to County Human Resource Department and a copy will be sent the Department Director.